scala/docs.scala-lang/overviews/parallel-collections/overview.md

 sections of the collection, the result of two runs of `reduce(_-_)` on the same collection will not be the same.

-_Note:_ Often, it is thought that, like non-associative operations,  non-commutative operations passed to a higher-order function on a parallel collection likewise result in non-deterministic behavior.
-This is not the case.
-The _"out of order"_ semantics of parallel collections only means that the operation will be executed out of order (in a _temporal_ sense.
-That is, non-sequentially, in time), it does not mean that the result will be re-"*combined*" out of order (in a _spatial_ sense)-- on the contrary, results will generally always be reassembled _in order_ (_i.e._ a parallel collection broken into partitions A, B, C, in that order, will be reassembled once again in the order A, B, C. Not some other arbitrary order).
-A simple example is string concatenation-- an associative, but non-commutative operation:
+_Note:_ Often, it is thought that, like non-associative operations,  non-commutative
+operations passed to a higher-order function on a parallel collection likewise result in non-deterministic behavior.
+This is not the case, a simple example is string concatenation-- an associative, but non- commutative operation:

     scala> val strings = List("abc","def","ghi","jk","lmnop","qrs","tuv","wx","yz").par
     strings: scala.collection.parallel.immutable.ParSeq[java.lang.String] = ParVector(abc, def, ghi, jk, lmnop, qrs, tuv, wx, yz)

     scala> val alphabet = strings.reduce(_++_)
     alphabet: java.lang.String = abcdefghijklmnopqrstuvwxyz

+The _"out of order"_ semantics of parallel collections only means that the operation will be executed out of order (in a _temporal_ sense.
+That is, non-sequentially), it does not mean that the result will be re-"*combined*" out of order (in a _spatial_ sense).
+On the contrary, results will generally always be reassembled _in order_-- that is, a parallel collection broken into partitions A, B, C, in that order, will be reassembled once again in the order A, B, C. Not some other arbitrary order like B, C, A.

 For more on how parallel collections split and combine operations on different parallel collection types, see the [Architecture]({{ site.baseurl }}/overviews